Nuxlar/UmbralMithrix/README.md

 **2.1.0**

-- Added new song [AltMithrixTheme](https://thunderstore.io/package/Nuxlar/AltMithrixTheme/) DONE
-- Fixes Starstorm/Moonstorm P3 crystal bug DONE
+- Fixes Starstorm/Moonstorm P3 crystal bug
-- Fixes P2 immune threshold not working DONE
+- Fixes P2 immune threshold not working
 - Fixes Multiplayer issues
-  - Bonfire DONE
+  - Bonfire
-  - P3 crystals DONE
+  - P3 crystals
   - Leap
-  - P4 shockwaves DONE
+  - P4 shockwaves
 - Balance changes
   - P1 clones spawn less frequently but last longer to make it less chaotic
   - Changes leap from tracking to in-place (jumps and lands in the same spot)
   - P3 drones can be bought back (all drones are still destroyed at the beginning of the phase)
   - P4 Tweaks
+    - Kills all allies after items are stolen
-    - Increased pizza interval from 2 -> 2.5 seconds
+    - Reduces pizza interval 2 -> 1.75 seconds
+    - Reduces shockwave interval 6 -> 5.75 seconds
+    - Reduces missile interval 3 -> 1 second
     - Reduces pizza damage and force by 50%
     - Reduces shockwave force by 50%
   - Retalitory super shards are now chance based